fdve/bcs_compiler_implementation/README.md

 ### Possible syntax errors
-Keep in mind that all the Star language control flow statements begin with an uppercase character.
+All the Star language control flow statements begin with an uppercase character.
 Also, incrementing a variable like i++ is not currently supported by the compiler, therefore use i += 1 instead.

 ### Running the test framework
 The test framework can be running the following command: